ibm-cloud-docs/containers/cs_users.md

   </tr>
   <tr>
     <td>Editor</td>
-    <td>Can bind or unbind an IBM Cloud service to a cluster, or create a webhook.</td>
+    <td>Can bind or unbind an IBM Cloud service to a cluster, or create a webhook. <strong>Note</strong>: To bind services, you must also be assigned the Cloud Foundry role of developer.</td>
     <td>Edit</td>
   </tr>
   <tr>